Vishala121325/Virtual_Doctor_CuraGUARD/README.md

 CuraGUARD is a conversational AI-powered symptom checker designed to bridge the gap between symptom onset and professional consultation.
 It’s a user-friendly, intelligent system built to guide people through health-related concerns quickly and empathetically.

 - AI/ML-powered symptom detection and prediction
-- Accepts both voice and text input for accessibility
 - Provides personalized wellness tips and self-care suggestions
 - Tracks symptom history for health pattern recognition
 - Offers a more comforting experience than traditional symptom checkers